 Alzheimer's Dementia and Caregiver Support

 Alzheimer's dementia (AD) is a long-term (chronic) condition that affects the brain.
 It gets worse over time.
-It causes a gradual loss of memory and thinking functions.
+It causes a slow loss of memory and thinking functions.
 A person with AD may have trouble recognizing familiar people and places, or knowing what day it is.
 The person’s memory, judgment, and decision-making may also be affected.
-In severe cases, the person may not respond when someone talks to him or her.
+In severe cases, they may not respond when someone talks to them.

 AD is the most common form of dementia.
-Doctors don’t fully understand what causes AD.
+Experts don’t fully understand what causes AD.
 It has no cure.
 But medicines can treat some of the symptoms.

 These tips can help you care for a person with AD at home:

 A responsible person must be with someone who has advanced AD at all times.
-He or she should not be left alone or unsupervised.
+They shouldn't be left alone or unsupervised.

 In the case of advanced AD, keep all medicines in a secure place.
 They should be under the caregiver’s control.
-A person with advanced AD should not be allowed to take his or her own medicines.
+Don't let someone with advanced AD take their own medicines.
 This needs to be supervised by the caregiver.

 Here are ways to help a person with dementia: